nadrino/kotor-walkthrough/kotor2/walkthrough/03_Telos/14_Telos.md

     - [Awareness] I heard her thoughts. `c_sc_awa_gt(10)`
     - Was I always able to do that?
     - [You have gained +1 Awareness and recovered some of your connection to the Force.] `a_addforcepoints(6)&&a_adjust_skill(3, 1)`

-Bao becomes Jedi -> not yet!!
-Free level
-- Reask -> `{Light Side}Having you here has an effect on me, General.
-I never noticed it years ago.
-I think my mind was too occupied then.`
-  - Maybe it's because I stopped wearing that boring Republic uniform.
-  - What about me, for giving the order?
-  - **If Ulic Qel-Droma could be forgiven for waging war against the Republic, you can be forgiven for saving it.**
-  - You did it to save us, to protect us from death.
-  - You have dwelled in the past for too long.
-You cannot undo history, but you can change the future.

 [< Previous Page](./13_Telos.md) |
 [Back to the Index](../index.md) |